Behind nearly every trailer is a trampoline, usually filled with dead leaves.

 The huge playset, pictured above, had the caption, "Make your back yard into the neighborhood playground!" which I immediately thought was probably not a good idea, from several perspectives.

 It is funny, but the poorer people are, the more likely they are to have such trash in their backyard, which is rarely used, as the portly kids (like most today) are inside playing Xbox and eating snack foods, not exercising out-of-doors.
-But is like clockwork that whenever you drive by a run-down trailer home, there will be an amazing outdoor playset in the back yard, and the inevitable trampoline.
+But like clockwork, whenever you drive by a run-down trailer home, there will be an amazing outdoor playset in the back yard, and the inevitable trampoline.
 It is like Christmas lights - the best displays are in the poorest neighborhoods.
 For some reason, rich people don't have trampolines (and usually not ostentatious Christmas displays, either).

 And this is a shame, too.
 How else will your children qualify for the International Trampoline Competition, get into the Olympics, or go to college on a Trampoline scholarship?
 It would be like denying your kids a pool table!
 Maybe you are dropping the ball here, in the parenting department.